Structure and governance of Uppsala University

-Uppsala University is ultimately led by the University Board.
-Below the University Board sits the Management Team consisting of the Vice-Chancellor, Deputy Vice-Chancellor, University Director and the three Vice-Rectors.
+Uppsala University is ultimately governed by the University Board.
+The Management Team is subordinate to the University Board, which consists of the Vice-Chancellor, Deputy Vice-Chancellor, University Director and the three Vice-Rectors.

 The Management Council supports and advises the Vice-Chancellor, and consists of the Management Team, the Planning Director, the Director of Communications and three representatives of the University’s students.
-The Vice-Chancellor also has the help of other advisers and advisory boards.
+The Vice-Chancellor is also assisted by other advisers and advisory boards.

 The University Management Team

 The Vice-Chancellor is the head of the University as a public authority.
-The Vice-Chancellor’s deputy serves instead of the Vice-Chancellor when they are not on duty, and otherwise substitutes for the Vice-Chancellor to the extent determined by the Vice-Chancellor.
+The Vice-Chancellor’s deputy serves instead of the Vice-Chancellor when the Vice-Chancellor is not on duty, and otherwise substitutes for the Vice-Chancellor to the extent determined by the Vice-Chancellor.

-- The Adviser to the Vice-Chancellor for Campus Gotland
+• The Adviser to the Vice-Chancellor on Campus Gotland

-The advisory boards consist of people chosen by the Vice-Chancellor and the student unions.
-Different divisions within the University Administration provide administrative and specialist support.
+There is also one advisory board.
+The advisory board consist of members chosen by the Vice-Chancellor and the student unions.

 The Research Infrastructure Board

-The Research Infrastructure Board will work to strengthen strategies and processes for prioritising research infrastructure and to increase the utilisation of existing research infrastructure.
+The Research Infrastructure Board works to strengthen strategies and processes for prioritising research infrastructure and to increase the utilisation of existing research infrastructure.

 Disciplinary domains